leinxx/coc-nvim-config/README.md

 sudo dpkg -i ripgrep_11.0.2_amd64.deb
 ```

+### Setup pylance for coc:
+Default coc-pyright language server often give false alarm for names defined in libs.
+To get vscode-level languange server, use pylance, which uses pyright in the hood, but with extensite improvements.
+It is currently a vscode extension.
+Check gist [coc-pylance](https://gist.github.com/leinxx/c53eea5377d26b6d385133c58003ac1f) to setup pylance language server in nvim.

 ### Fix slow startup issue (optional)

 if nvim starts very slow, possibly because the nerdtree plugin is not working well.
 Remove all nerdtree related config in ~/config/nvim/init.vim and things should work